Click Here

 ADMISSIONS NEWS

 Would you enjoy helping prospective families get to know our school?
-Belmont Day is having an on-campus Open House on Sunday, October 19, and our admissions team needs your help!
-We are also looking for help setting up and readying the school the day before, on Saturday, October 18.
+Our annual on-campus Open House is scheduled for Sunday, October 19, and we need your help.
+We are also seeking assistance in setting up and preparing the school on the day before the event, Saturday, October 18.
 If you are interested, please fill out this quick survey to tell us your availability.

 Thanks in advance for any help you can provide!
 Please reach out to jbright@belmontday.org with any questions.

 Do you enjoy meeting new people and sharing what makes Belmont Day so special?
-The admissions office is looking for parent volunteers to help welcome prospective families by leading weekly campus tours.
+The admissions office is seeking parent volunteers to assist in welcoming prospective families by leading weekly campus tours.

 Tour guides receive comprehensive training, and the admissions team will work with your schedule to arrange for substitutes in the event of conflicts.
 It’s a fun, rewarding way to connect with families and represent our community.

-Please fill out this survey today if you are interested in learning more.
-Thank you!
+Please complete this survey if you are interested in learning more.
+Thank you.

 – Judy Bright, admissions and outreach program manager